WeblateOrg/weblate/docs/admin/config.rst

 This optional setting can remain the default``True``, or changed to ``False``.

-This setting affects built-in authentication by e-mail address or through the Python Social Auth (you can white list certain backends using :setting:`REGISTRATION_ALLOW_BACKENDS`).
+This setting affects built-in authentication by e-mail address or through the Python Social Auth (you can whitelist certain back-ends using :setting:`REGISTRATION_ALLOW_BACKENDS`).

 .. note::